lespicker/tachyons-one-page-scroll/content/products/yukon-adventure-tour.md

 ### What To Bring

 You will be provided with a detailed list of what to bring.
-Medium format cameras are welcome, as Les is also an experienced Hasselblad digital photographer.
+Medium format cameras are welcome, as Les is also an experienced Hasselblad and Fuji Medium Format digital photographer.

 ### What is Provided